 No solution is needed

-Let’s take a look at another example.
-The power outage affects a production plant.
-All equipment is stopped, no production is possible.
+Everyone knows, the power outage affects a production plant.
+All equipment stopped, no possible production.
 Can we say that the plant has a problem?
 No, we can’t.
 A production plant cannot have problems.
 A plant or any organizations are not capable of having problems.
 Only people that are responsible for the plant production capabilities may have problems.

-The main attribute of failure is that a failure cannot be fixed because it is not related to a person, while a problem is.
-Therefore, the problem can be solved.
+Hence, The main attribute of failure is that a failure cannot be fixed because it is not related to a person, while a problem is, therefore, it can be solved.

-There are two steps required to be completed in order to create a reasonable problem statement:
+Especially, there are two steps to complete in order to create a reasonable problem statement:

 Definition of a failure – what you see, hear or feel